 Kastorf Law, a litigation boutique in Atlanta, GA and Washington, D.C., represents nonprofits, candidates, and political parties in election-related litigation, particularly actions to protect voting rights.
-Kastorf Law works both locally, in Atlanta, Georgia, and nationally.
+Kastorf Law works both locally in Georgia and nationally.
 If you need assistance, learn how to contact Kastorf law.

 Why should you hire Kastorf Law?

 Are you in the right place?
 Kastorf Law has significant experience in election law and voting rights.
 But what matters to you is if the firm is right for your matter.
 Call Kastorf Law if you are in one of the following situations: